Close Hatches: 2014: four-year-old season

 Close Hatches started 1/5 favorite to win her fourth consecutive Grade I race when she contested the Spinster Stakes at Keeneland on October 5.
-She took an early lead but faded in the straight and finished fourth behind Don't Tell Sophia, Ria Antonia and Molly Morgan.
-Rosario offered no excuses for the beaten favorite, commenting "normally when they come to her she keeps on going and improves her position.
-Probably today was not her day".
+She took an early lead but faded in the straight and finished fourth behind Don't Tell Sophia, Ria Antonia, and Molly Morgan.
+Rosario offered no excuses for the beaten favorite, commenting, "Normally when they come to her she keeps on going and improves her position.
+Probably today was not her day.”

-On October 31, Close Hatches started 3/1 second favorite behind the three-year-old Untapable in her second attempt to win the Breeders Cup Distaff.
+On October 31, Close Hatches started 3/1 second favorite behind the three-year-old Untapable in her second attempt to win the Breeders’ Cup Distaff.
 She was forced wide in the early stages but held a good position for most of the way before dropping back three furlongs out and finishing last of the eleven runners.
-Mott described her run as "dismal" and added "I can’t offer any excuse other than she looks like maybe she’s had enough."
+Mott described her run as "dismal" and added, "I can’t offer any excuse other than she looks like maybe she’s had enough."

-Despite the loss, Close Hatches was subsequently named the Champion Older Female Dirt Horse of 2014.
+Despite the loss, Close Hatches was named the Champion Older Female Dirt Horse of 2014.